 Altogether almost 1000 babies have been born from the use of frozen donor and own eggs at London Egg Bank (as per July 2021).

 In almost all circumstances we only transfer one embryo in each treatment cycle.
 We are confident that transferring just one embryo will not compromise your chance of pregnancy and will reduce the risks to you and your baby from multiple pregnancies.
 Our goal is to give you the highest chance of success with the lowest associated risk.

-Our overall cumulative pregnancy rate from a single cohort of donated eggs is 74% after three embryo transfers.
+Our overall cumulative pregnancy rate from a single cohort of donated eggs is 70% after two embryo transfers.
 See table below.

 For further clarity, please note that a proportion (10-15%) of these pregnancies will not lead to successful deliveries.
 Therefore based on our current data the overall live birth rate will be nearer to 60%.